 What foods go well with Hickory?
 As previously stated, it is a natural partner for bacon, so it goes well with most cuts of pork.
 It also enhances the natural sweetness of beef and adds a nice intensity to chicken, especially dark meat cuts like thighs and drumsticks.

 Some pitmasters have even tried smoking fish and cheese with Hickory, but we believe it overpowers the subtle flavors of these ingredients.

 Hickory smoke has a pleasant nutty flavor that some associate with bacon.
 It’s also sweet and filling.
 If you grew up in the South or have tried any traditional Southern BBQ, you’ll instantly recognize the taste of hickory smoke.

 The majority of people enjoy Hickory.
 However, if you’re new to smoking or have only used fruitwoods, you should probably start slowly with Hickory.
-It may be too pungent or strong for you and your family.
-The best course of action is to keep using your fruitwoods while gradually introducing a small amount of Hickory into the mix.
+It may be too intense or strong for you and your family.
+The best action is to keep using your fruitwoods while gradually introducing a small amount of Hickory into the mix.

 After you’ve gotten used to it, you can use only Hickory.
 However, Hickory is still considered a strong-flavored wood, so use caution if you use too much of it.
 It can cause a bitter taste in your food.

 Even those who have never tried mesquite-smoked foods will recognize the flavor when they take their first bite.
 What makes this possible?
 Because Mesquite is the most powerful wood used for grilling–so powerful that it should be used sparingly.
 It’s frequently combined with milder woods, such as apple and pecan, to reduce the intensity.

 When experimenting with Mesquite for smoking, novices should exercise extreme caution.
 Even seasoned grill masters are wary of it because even a small amount can overpower the other ingredients.
 We would also advise reserving it for low and slow cooking applications.